 The final opportunity identified is for additional community colleges to add programs on Industrial Operations Management.
 East Carolina University offers a bachelors degree and Pitt Community College offers an associate degree in Industrial Operations Management.
-This is a position type that is in high demand by industrial businesses across Region Q. While degree options are offered within Pitt County, it would be beneficial to offer an associate degree option for Industrial Management Technology at an additional community college within Region Q. Beaufort Community College, Martin Community College, and Roanoke Chowan Community College all have well established Industrial Technology Departments, making the addition of this degree option very feasible.
+This is a position type that is in high demand by industrial businesses across the region.
+While degree options are offered within Pitt County, it would be beneficial to offer an associate degree option for Industrial Management Technology at an additional community college within the region.
+Beaufort Community College, Martin Community College, and Roanoke Chowan Community College all have well established Industrial Technology Departments, making the addition of this degree option very feasible.

-An additional deep dive survey or focus group with more participating employers from across Region Q could identify additional employer needs.
-With additional information on employer needs, the gap analysis could be expanded and used to draw out additional opportunities and recommendations for education and workforce training programs in Region Q.
+An additional deep dive survey or focus group with more participating employers from across the region could identify additional employer needs.
+With additional information on employer needs, the gap analysis could be expanded and used to draw out additional opportunities and recommendations for education and workforce training programs in the region.